Someone must have slandered Josef K., for one morning, without having done anything truly wrong, he was arrested.

 One way or another, socialism must become more popular, more communalistic, and less dependent upon indirect government through elected representatives.
 It must become more self-governing.

 It is essential that we create modes of organising that do not rely on the presence of unaccountable bureaucrats.
 For many an anarchist this entails the creation of networks of smaller communities, each in direct democratic control of its own production, and administered by people who are both commanded by the community and may at any time be re-called and replaced by it.
 There are three conditions by which we might test these new administrative units, which are, as Colin Ward lays them out, whether they are:

 functional, temporary and small

-The key to avoiding the perils of bureaucracy, on top of providing an administrative service that is accountable and whose decisions, unlike our hugely autonomous modern bureaucracies, are controlled by the community, is to ensure that they are: functional, so created for a specific purpose; temporary, so broken down once their purpose has been served, and small, with smaller administrative units answering to the community, rather than a large bureaucracy answering to its own hierarchical leadership.
+The key to avoiding the perils of bureaucracy is to ensure that our administrative functions are: functional, so created for a specific purpose; temporary, so broken down once their purpose has been served, and small, with smaller administrative units answering to the community, rather than a large bureaucracy answering to its own hierarchical leadership.

 It is essential that we explore these options, lest we fall into the trap of ignoring the pitfalls of the bureaucratic system.

 Image by Ben Woosley on the Wikimedia Commons